cowtrix/lrtw/lrtw/Thoughts.md

 ﻿I hope you're having a lovely day!
+Time for a cup of tea, I think.
+Time for a cup of tea, I think.
+Don't forget a biscuit!
-Time for a cup of tea I think.
+Time for a cup of water, I think.
+Time for a coffee, I think.
+Are you staying hydrated?
+Drink more water!
 All that we are is the result of what we have thought.
 Wear your ego like a loose fitting garment.
 Injustice anywhere is a threat to justice everywhere.